Exponential Function

 -

 This function has base number where .
 This function is monotonically decreasing.
-The function value will get smaller as x increases.
+The function value will get smaller as increases.
 For example, , , .

 Applications of Exponential Functions